NilPointer-Software/bdfd-wiki/src/bdscript/changeUsername.md

 ### Parameters
-- `new nickname` `(Type : String || Flag : Required)` : The text to change the user's nickname to.
+- `new nickname` `(Type: String || Flag: Required)`: The text to change the user's nickname to.
 It cannot exceed more than 32 characters, using `%username%` will be replaced by real user's username.

 ## Example